briancrink/dotfiles/.macos/readme.md

 2. press <kbd>⌥ Option</kbd>+<kbd>Click</kbd> on **bluetooth icon** for network information
 3. change color to `#171717` for **transparent menubar**

+### Tag Shortcut

+1. remove all favorite tags from Finder -> Preferences -> Tags -> Favorites
+2. add shortcut `Tags...` with keybinding to Finder in System Preferences -> Keyboard -> Shortcut

 ### Change Screenshot Location